MASOM0B/Week-5/README.md

 looped command

 ```
-perl "$crisprcasfinder_dir/CRISPRCasFinder.pl" -in "$fna_file" -out "$crispr_output_dir" -cas -drpt #chatgpt3.5 was used to find the command #I did this with perl5 too after installing it
+perl "$crisprcasfinder_dir/CRISPRCasFinder.pl" -in "$fna_file" -out "$crispr_output_dir" -cas -drpt #chatgpt3.5 was used to find the command #I did this with perl5 too after installing it and in perl it asked me to download 2 modules before I could run it using cpan
 ```
 Code of forloopcas.sh: